Nagarco/angular-recipe-app/README.md

 # Angular RecipeApp

 The app is developed using Angular framework and incorporates various features and concepts of Angular development.
-It has been made with the help of the Udemy Course - Angular the complete guide - for Maximilian Schwarzmüller You can test the app from the link below: https://codesandbox.io/p/sandbox/angular-recipe-app-c5psjz
+It has been made with the help of the Udemy Course - Angular the complete guide - for Maximilian Schwarzmüller.

+### You can test the app from the link below:
+https://codesandbox.io/p/sandbox/angular-recipe-app-c5psjz

 ## Features